-NMR generally refers to a treatment technique performed for the purpose of retraining the connection of the brain and muscles, via the nervous system, the level of communication required to improve balance, coordination, kinesthetic sense, posture and/or proprioception for sitting and/or standing activities.
+NMR generally refers to a treatment technique performed for the purpose of retraining the connection of the brain and muscles, via the nervous system, the level of communication required to improve movement, strength, balance, and function.
 The goal of NMR is to develop conscious control of individual muscles and awareness of position of extremities.
-The procedure may be considered medically necessary for impairments which affect the neuromuscular system (e.g., poor static or dynamic sitting/standing balance, loss of gross and fine motor coordination) that may result from musculoskeletal or neuromuscular disease or injury such as severe trauma to nervous system, post orthopedic surgery, cerebral vascular accident and systemic neurological disease.
-Example techniques may include proprioceptive neuromuscular facilitation (PNF), quadriceps activation methods, activities that engage balance and core control, and desensitization techniques.
+The procedure may be considered medically necessary for impairments which affect the neuromuscular system (e.g., poorstatic or dynamic sitting/standing balance, loss of gross and fine motor coordination) that may result from musculoskeletal or neuromuscular disease or injury such as severe trauma to nervous system, post orthopedic surgery, cerebral vascular accident and systemic neurological disease.
+Example techniques may include proprioceptive neuromuscular facilitation (PNF), BAP's boards, vestibular rehabilitation, and desensitization techniques.
 This does not include contract/relax or other soft tissue massage techniques.
 NMR is typically used as the precursor to the implementation of Therapeutic Activities.